Gowanus Canal: Beginning of cleanup

+Cleanup components

 EPA treatment

 The canal's toxic sediment layer averages 10 ft thick, and at some spots reaches 20 ft.
 As part of the Superfund cleanup, the EPA would remove approximately 307000 yd3 of highly contaminated sediment from the upper and middle segments and 281000 yd3 of contaminated sediment from the lower segment.
 The sediment would be treated at an off-site facility.

 Then, at the locations where contamination had permeated the underlying sediment, the EPA would cap the dredges with multiple layers of clean material.
 The multi-layer caps consist of an "active" layer made of a specific type of clay that would remove contamination that could well up from below.
 Atop the clay layer is an "isolation" layer of sand and gravel that will ensure that the contaminants are not exposed.
 Next, an "armor" layer of heavier gravel and stone prevents boat traffic and canal currents from eroding the underlying layers.
 The topmost layer comprises sufficient clean sand atop the "armor" layer, filling the gaps in the layer of stones and establishing sufficient depth to restore the canal bottom as a habitat.
 In the middle and upper segments of the canal, where liquid coal tar has seeped into the natural sediment, the EPA would stabilize that sediment by mixing it with concrete or similar materials.
 The stabilized areas would then be covered with the multiple-layer caps.

 As the Superfund model required the EPA to seek restitution from the Potentially Responsible Parties (PRPs), the estimated cost of the cleanup plan would be divided and distributed among more than 30 companies responsible for polluting the canal, as well as government entities like the New York City government and the United States Navy.
 Some of these companies, such as Brooklyn Union Gas, either no longer existed, had relocated, or had been renamed.
 If these defunct companies have been incorporated into another company, the property owners and the parent companies were expected to take responsibility, as are the companies that created or moved the pollutants around.
 The EPA Superfund Gowanus report identified two major PRPs: National Grid (which later acquired Brooklyn Union Gas' successor KeySpan) and the New York City government.